 Photo by Pranay Pai from Getty Images

-Ooty, a serene hill station in Tamil Nadu, is known for its stunning landscapes and cool climate.
+Ooty (Udhagamandalam), a serene hill station in Tamil Nadu, is known for its stunning landscapes and cool climate year-round.
 The colonial-era Savoy Hotel offers classic hill station ambiance, while King’s Cliff, a converted mansion, provides more intimate stays.
-Book the first-morning train on the Nilgiri Mountain Railway for spectacular valley views.
+Book the first-morning train (7:10 AM departure) on the UNESCO-listed Nilgiri Mountain Railway for spectacular valley views—one of India’s most scenic train journeys.

-The town is also home to the Government Botanical Gardens, which showcase a wide variety of exotic plants and flowers.
+The town is also home to the Government Botanical Gardens, which showcase a wide variety of exotic flora and a fossilized tree trunk estimated to be 20 million years old.
 Buddies Cafe, near the 150-year-old Botanical Gardens, serves Ooty ginger tea and onion rolls.
-Evening horse rides around Ooty Lake end with spectacular sunset views of the Doddabetta Peak, or boat rides and picnics by the waters.
+Evening horse rides around Ooty Lake end with spectacular sunset views of the Doddabetta Peak (Tamil Nadu’s highest at 2,637 m), or enjoy boat rides and picnics by the tranquil waters.

 Getting There: